Let’s take a look at some microgreens crop planning basics to help set you up for success.

 How Does Microgreens Crop Planning Work?

-The basic principle of microgreens crop planning is based on expected or projected product orders, and working backwards from the desired harvest/delivery date for those orders to determine:
+The basic principle of microgreens crop planning is that crops are sowed based on expected or projected product orders.
+The sowing date and subsequent production tasks are determined by working backwards from your desired harvest/delivery date for those orders to determine:

 - Which crops to grow